 If you make a mistake marking your ballot you can request a replacement ballot from the election worker who gave you your ballot.
 When you are finished marking your ballot, please review it and then go to the ballot box to cast your ballot.

 If you have any questions, ask any election worker.
 Election workers are not allowed to tell you who to vote for.

 What if I make a mistake on my ballot?

-Mistakes happen, don't worry about it.
-If you're voting on one of our touchscreen voting machines, simple tap the box again to uncheck it, then make your new selection.
-If you need help with that process, ask one of the workers in the touchscreen area.
+If you're marking your ballot using a touchscreen, simple tap the box again to uncheck it, then make your new selection.
+If you need help, ask one of the election workers.